 Cancer (mouth or throat)

 Some head injuries can lead to muscle weakness and coordination difficulties.
 This in turn can create problems with communication.
-For some, their eating and swallowing is affected, for others their ability to understand language is hindered.
+For some, their eating and swallowing are affected, for others their ability to understand language is hindered.
 This is all dependent on the specific injury itself.

 Learning disabilities affect various aspects of a person's life.
-For some it impacts their ability to communicate.
+For some, it impacts their ability to communicate.
 A greater understanding of communication can vastly improve quality of life for those with learning disabilities.